Our offices are currently closed. Find out about After Hours Care.

 Jump to award info by type:

-Kintegra is proud of its GOLD status designation as an Advocacy Center of Excellence (ACE).
+Kintegra is proud to again receive GOLD status designation as an Advocacy Center of Excellence (ACE).

 The National Association of Community Health Centers defines an Advocacy Center of Excellence (ACE) as a Health Center or Primary Care Association that creates a culture of advocacy to ensure that policy makers at all levels of government commit to investing in affordable, equitable, and innovative care that health centers provide.

-ACE levels recognize consistent engagement, success, and demonstrated ongoing commitment to making advocacy an organizational priority.
-ACEs are actively engaged and involved with NACHC and federal policy issues, as well as their state Primary Care Association and key state and local-level policy issues impacting health centers and their patients.
-There are three levels of ACEs – Bronze, Silver, and Gold, with each designation valid for two years.
-Kintegra’s current GOLD status is valid through December 2023.
+An Advocacy Center of Excellence (ACE) is a Community Health Center that creates a culture of advocacy to ensure that policymakers at all levels of government commit to investing in the affordable, equitable, and innovative care that health centers provide.
+ACE levels recognize consistent engagement and demonstrate an ongoing commitment to making advocacy an organizational priority.
+ACEs actively partner with the National Association of Community Health Centers (NACHC) on federal policy issues, as well as their state Primary Care Association (PCA) on key local-level policy issues impacting health centers and their patients.
+There are three ACE levels – Bronze, Silver, and Gold.
+Each ACE designation is valid for two years.
+Kintegra’s current GOLD status is valid through December 2025.

 The NCQA Patient-Centered Medical Home (PCMH) certification recognized the use of evidence-based, patient-centered processes that focus on highly coordinated care and long-term, participative relationships.